 This dish is easy to make and it will impress even the most difficult of guests…you know exactly who I’m talking about!

 Give it a try today!
 I found these at Trader Joe’s for just $3.99 each, so it is an affordable meal too!
+You can also try it with some Honey Sriracha Sauce drizzled on top!

 - 3 Cornish Game Hens